-Youth Healing Services (YHS) aims to contribute to the protection, rehabilitation and well-being in all aspects (physically, mentally, emotionally and spiritually) of all youth in our care, through the implementation of programs that provide safety, security and, most importantly, treatment.
+Youth Healing Services contributes to the protection, rehabilitation and well-being (physically, mentally, emotionally and spiritually) of youth in its care, by providing programs that offer safety, security, and treatment.

-The Cree School Board provides a teacher for youth residing at the Reception Center in Mistissini to support school re-integration.
-While the program does not offer complete schooling and does not pass youth to the next grade level, it does give them a greater opportunity to succeed once they return to school.
-Both Upaachikush and Weesapou Group Home clients attend the local public school.
+The Cree School Board provides a teacher for youth at the Youth Healing Services Center in Mistissini to prepare them for returning to school; this program does not offer complete schooling and does not pass youth to the next grade level, but does give them a better chance of success once they return to school.
+The youth at Upaachikush and Weesapou Group Homes attend the local public schools.

-The Bush Program, an important component of YHS, is a holistic land-based program that teaches cultural and traditional Cree life skills at camps for both inland and coastal communities.
-Cree elders are invited to participate in guiding the program’s development and delivering traditional knowledge.
+YHS runs a number of programs to support youth, including the Bush Program, a holistic land-based program, which teaches cultural and traditional Cree life skills at camps for inland and coastal communities.
+Cree elders participate in guiding the program’s development and working with youth to share traditional knowledge.

 Youth remain in YHS for so long as is necessary to ensure their safety and well-being.

 How can one get this service?

 All placements in Youth Healing Services are referred from Youth Protection Services, and youth come from all nine Cree communities.
 Most youth are placed in Youth Healing under the Youth Protection Act (ordered or voluntary measures), although a few of them are under the Youth Criminal Justice Act (open custody).